-The citable of Athens was wisely chosen to be built on the top of the hill it is still found today, with the location having significant strategic importance; apart from being the city’s higher point, it was also surrounded by three hills that offered protection: Pnyka hill, Areopagus (Mars Hill) and Philopappou hill.
+The citadel of Athens, which was wisely chosen to be built on the top of the hill, is still found today, with the location having significant strategic importance; apart from being the city’s higher point, it was also surrounded by three hills that offered protection: Pnyka hill, Areopagus (Mars Hill) and Philopappou hill.

 Aerial view of Phillopappos hill - credits: Aerial-motion/Shutterstock.com

-Pnyx was the meeting place of all Athenians gathering to hold their assemblies, vote and speak their mind.
+The first hill in Athens that offered its protection to the ancient city is Pnyx.
+Pnyx was the meeting place of all Athenians gathering to hold their assemblies, vote, and speak their mind.
 That's way, it swiftly became one of the most important symbols of democracy.
 A flat stone was used as the speaker’s stepping stone, while the rest of the crowd sat on the hillside facing them.

 People on Aeropagus hill - credits: Jana Janina/Shutterstock.com

 Areopagus (Mars Hill), the hill to the northwest side of the Acropolis, was named after the god of war, Ares, and it is translated as the “Rock of Ares”.
 It was believed, that the area hosted the trial of Ares, conducted by the rest of the Olympian gods, for the murder of Alirrothios.
 The latter was one of Poseidon’s sons who was murdered by Ares when he tried to rape the god's daughter.

 Philopappou Hill, Athens - credits: Anastasios71/Shutterstock.com

-The hill took its current name after Philopappos, a Syrian consul who lived in Athens, had classical Greek education and became respected for being a benefactor of the city.
-Philopappos had, among other friends, many philosophers like Plutarch who describes him in his writings as an extremely generous person.
+The third hill took its current name after Philopappos, a Syrian consul who lived in Athens, had classical Greek education and became respected for being a benefactor of the city.
+Philopappos had, among other friends, many philosophers like Plutarch who described him in his writings as an extremely generous person.
 Thus, his death caused great sorrow to the citizens of Athens and they built a mausoleum as a dedication to honor his memory.